Last updated March 2nd, 2022.

 Cambodia is probably the easiest place on this list to conduct business in.
 Foreigners can own 100% of a local business along with freehold property in their own name.

 Furthermore, Cambodia uses the U.S. Dollar as its main currency.
 We aren’t exactly fans of the dollar, but compared to others in the region like the Vietnamese Dong and Malaysian Ringgit, it’s a big improvement which substantially limits currency risk.

-If you want to either buy stocks or real estate in Cambodia, you’ll need to make a visit to either set up a local brokerage account or transfer the property.
+If you want to either buy stocks or real estate in Cambodia, you’ll need to make a visit.
+This is required to either set up a local brokerage account or transfer real estate.

 Phnom Penh, Cambodia is among the few capital cities in the world where you can buy real estate in the city center for below US$1,000 per square meter.

 This landlocked country shares borders with five other nations – namely Myanmar, Cambodia, Thailand, Vietnam, and China.
 That mean Laos boasts a greater number of land borders than anywhere else in Southeast Asia.